 Contact the Bereavement Services teamContact us

-Aberdeen Crematorium is situated in a tranquil woodland location about four miles west of the city centre.
+Aberdeen Crematorium is in a tranquil woodland location about four miles west of the city centre.
+There are two chapels:

 - Monday to Friday: 8.30am to 4.30pm

-Ashes may be scattered in the Garden of Remembrance at Aberdeen Crematorium or in the Garden of Remembrance adjoining the Hall of Remembrance on Kaimhill Road.
-This can be with or without family in attendance and be done by crematorium staff or by the family.
+Ashes may be scattered in the Garden of Remembrance here at the crematorium or in the Garden of Remembrance by the Hall of Remembrance on Kaimhill Road.
+This can be done by crematorium staff, with or without family present, or by the family.

 Ashes may be taken away by the family to scatter elsewhere (remember to consult the owner of the land).
 They may also be interred in a grave at a cemetery.

 For the gardens to be sustainable, permanent memorials cannot be left.
 Instead, cut flowers with all plastics removed can be placed in the large vases supplied.

 Memorial Chapel and Garden